My visit: Aug. 2011

-Even though I had met her before, it really wasn't until I stayed a week at McLain and watched her changing moods that I fell madly and hopelessly in love with Lake Superior!
+Even though I had met her before, when I stayed a week here watching her changing moods, I fell madly and hopelessly in love with Lake Superior!

 On my first night, I watched the sun melt right into her.
 Her mood then was very calm and soothing and I loved how accessible she is to the campground right across the road.